paul1956/CSharpToVB/ReadMe.txt

 GetRoslynRootDirectory to find it.
 Results of folder conversion are stored in with the same directory structure with the root directory renamed to _VB.
 The original directories are unchanged.

-This version required Visual Studio 2019 and uses the new Visual Basic feature _ ' Comment to preserve most comments and formatting.
+This version required at least Visual Studio 2019 Preview 3.0 to compile the code it produces uses the new Visual Basic feature _ ' Comment to preserve most comments and formatting.

 Opening the resulting Visual Basic files in Visual Studio will further improve the formatting.